 “Anxiously, yet with timidity, I reached to touch my head.
 I found my ear whole!
 Healed!
 Joy sparked inside of me-an uncontainable rejoicing, an unbridled feeling of exuberance!
 Then I noticed something else was ignited in me; it was a hope, a faith, and a belief that this man truly was who he claimed to be!
 I wanted to talk with him; I had so many questions.

 “Turning to find him, I saw in the distance they were already leading him away.
 I ran, wanting desperately to stop the procession and explain that he really was Jesus, the King, the Son of God, my healer…but I slowed when I realized they wouldn’t listen.
-Not to me.
-I was only a servant, a slave.
+Not to me, a person who’s only a servant, a slave.

 “I slipped into the shadows of the night and wept.
 I knew what Jesus was about to face; I’d observed it before.
 Even for those who justly deserved it, it was torture.
 I wanted to stop it, but what could I do?